RetroDECK/ES-DE/FAQ.md

 ## What is the relationship between ES-DE and EmuDeck?

 [EmuDeck](http://www.emudeck.com) is an installer that installs ES-DE and a number of emulators.
-It's a completely separate project and it's not required in order to use ES-DE.
+There is no relationship between the two projects apart from this, and it's generally not recommended to use EmuDeck as this will lead to a non-standard installation.
+There are few tangible benefits to using EmuDeck over a manual installation apart from some convenience for the initial setup.
+Instead it's recommended to setup your emulators manually which will allow you to configure everything exactly to your liking.
+That is also a fun and interesting experience.

 ## What is the relationship between ES-DE and RetroDECK?